 After talking with Apple phone tech support the

-about the static problems I’ve been having with my new 40GB Click Wheel iPod, I decided to head over to the San Francisco Apple Store this morning.
+other day about the static problems I’ve been having with my new 40GB Click Wheel iPod, I decided to head over to the San Francisco Apple Store this morning.
 After signing in (with a short description of my problem) via the iBook at the Genius Bar, I waited for about 10-15 minutes before someone called my name.

 I (politely) told the Genius behind the bar a little more about what my problem was, and he told me he would go into the back and try out my iPod with some of the headphones they had there.
 I can’t say for sure if they were all Apple headphones, or some third-party headphones as well, but he returned shortly and said, “I see what you mean.”